 Dozens of hands-on displays let you experience and explore technological principles, processes, and histories in a more memorable manner.

-For example, you might “ride” a cable car, sit in a wheelchair simulator, take a VR flight, send a message by morse code or perform on a giant karaoke stage.
+For example, you might “ride” a cable car, sit in a wheelchair simulator, appear in a newsroom broadcast, send a message by morse code, or perform on a giant karaoke stage.

 3. The kid-friendly exhibits